seattletimes/diaz-pitching/src/mechanics/mechanics.md

 The first should not be forgotten.

 Edwin Diaz emerged from the bullpen of Safeco Field and jogged to the mound on June 6.
 No one was quite sure what to expect from the young right-hander who looked to be all legs and arms and missing a backside on his 6-foot-3, 165-pound frame.

-Some of the crowd of 15,824 cheered for the youngster making his debut out of courtesy.
-But only the diehard fans who follow the Mariners’ prospects understood the importance of the evening.
-Diaz had been the organization’s minor league starting pitcher of the year in 2015 and was converted to a reliever in the first month of the 2016 season.
-Though dominant, he’d made just 10 relief appearances for Class AA Jackson before being summoned to the big leagues to provide a soft-tossing Seattle bullpen with a legitimate power arm.

 </main>
 <div class="photo">